stiglers-eponym/BeamerPresenter/INSTALL.md

 ## Choosing MuPDF or Poppler
 When installing BeamerPresenter you need to choose either MuPDF or Poppler as PDF engine.
 Here is my personal opinion that might help you with the decision.

-* MuPDF produces a much larger package size: 37MB instead of 1.3MB in Arch Linux.
+* MuPDF produces a much larger package size: 37MB instead of 1.3MB in Arch Linux in default configuration
-    * MuPDF is statically linked and contains about 30MB of fonts that end up in the executable
+    * MuPDF is statically linked
+    * MuPDF contains about 30MB of fonts that end up in the executable by default
-    * When using MuPDF the size of the executable can be reduced from 37MB to 7MB by compiling MuPDF without extra fonts.
+    * Most built-in fonts can be excluded from MuPDF, shrinking the executable from 37MB to 6.5MB.
 * MuPDF may have better performance.
 * My impression is that in most cases MuPDF produces slightly better-looking slides than Poppler.
 But this may depend on the presentation, the fonts, the resolution, ...
 * Enabling both PDF engines is not recommended, because it can lead to program crashes when using Poppler for some documents.